-Kingdom Come: Deliverance Royal Edition is a definitive edition release, including all before released DLC and updates to the base game.
+Kingdom Come Deliverance Royal Edition is a definitive edition release, including all before released DLC and updates to the base game.
 These add-ons include Treasures Of The Past, From The Ashes, The Amorous Adventures of Bold Sir Hans Capon, Band of Bastards, and A Woman’s Lot.
-Both Amorous Adventures and A Woman’s Lot are worth the price of admission alone as they go a long way to expand the backstory of the game’s side characters.
+Both Amorous Adventures and A Woman’s Lot are worth the price of admission alone as they go a long way to expand the backstory of the Kingdom Come Deliverance’s side characters.

 Does Kingdom Come: Deliverance Have Multiplayer?

 No, and it’s unlikely that this will ever be explored.
-The studio has commented that they have no plans to add multiplayer to the game at any point.
+The studio has commented that they have no plans to add multiplayer to Kingdom Come Deliverance at any point.
 An unofficial mod for the game’s PC version was in the works but discontinued.

-The Lockpicking In Kingdom Come Sucks!
+The Lockpicking In Kingdom Come Deliverance Sucks!
 Is There An Exploit I Can Use?

-Is There A Way To Make Money Quick in Kingdom Come?
+Is There A Way To Make Money Quick in Kingdom Come Deliverance?